BytesFromStella/Browser-Tasklist-Manager/README.md

 For the whole document, I'm justifying all the content to the center for easy scaling and readability.
 Who wants to use a website where everything justified to the left?
 Better styling work and documentation will be added at a later point

+### Scoping (CSS)
+The formatting and scoping logic used in the styling sheet is pretty standard.
+Pointer declaration, followed by same-line opening curly-bracket.
+Afterwards, a line shift with all the values using an indent.

 ### Object structuring
 Every list item is currently display in a gridbox.
 This might change later to be centred on 75% of the canvas, and the other 25% being a menu of sorts.
 The objects currently are allowed to have different heights, but this will change in the future.
 They are still aligned correctly.